Sethrot/AutoLoader/README.md

 # AutoLoader (for GearSwap)

-AutoLoader builds **plain GearSwap sets from the gear you already own** and equips them automatically.
+AutoLoader automatically builds and equips GearSwap sets from the gear you already own.
 It lives in `GearSwap/libs` and runs when your job file loads.
 No separate addon needed.

 ---